 Available in more than a dozen species, zinnias are one of the most popular garden plants.
 They are an easy to grow annual flower that comes in a wide range of colors, from flaming reds and oranges to pastel pinks and greens.
 Many types are available in nurseries as plants, and even more are available as seed.

 The National Garden Bureau celebrated The Year of the Zinnia in 2011, and plant breeders have been coming out with new colors and cultivars every year since.
 Many of the zinnia varieties featured in this list have won All-America Selection awards for their ease of growing and pest resistance.
 All bloom profusely and make wonderful accents in borders and containers as well as perfect cut flowers.
 The more you cut them, the more they will bloom.

 Top-Performing Zinnia Flowers and Tips for Growing Them

 "Old Mexico" is an old zinnia, but it has lost none of its charms.
 This zinnia species (Zinnia haageana) is a compact grower.
-The plants are about 1–1.5 feet tall, but they hold up double and semi-double flowers that are up to 2.5 inches across.
+The plants are about one to one and a half feet tall, but they hold up double and semi-double flowers that are up to two and a half inches across.

 These are the traditional zinnia colors of gold and mahogany, with a rusty center cone that elongates as the flowers age.
 "Old Mexico" was the 1962 All-America Selection and is considered an heirloom flower.
 It is an excellent choice to grow from seed, indoors or out.